panda-planner-dev/pandaPIparser/doc/verify/format.md

 This issue arises if the domain contains an action (or method) that has an existentially quantified precondition with several variables.
 Since the plan does not contain any information on the values of these variables used by the planner in the plan, pandaPIparser must try to determine this value itself.
 In order to perform as little transformation as possible on the input pandaPIparser has no hint on which values to try and thus has to instantiate all combinations of variables.
-If thus number is high, verification will take time, but will succeed.
+If this number is high, verification will take time, but will succeed.